 I met Maxi in college where I was doing a course in advertising and she was studying films.
 In a world rife with manufactured opinions and confirmation bias, I’ve always admired her ability to keep an open mind, embrace the unfamiliar and reach out to people.
 Perhaps that's what makes her work complex and layered.

 PERSON OF INTEREST is a continuing series of informal chats with fellow independent thinkers bound by a common desire to create new meaning.
 Dvibhumi Lunch Box is my dabba of mental nourishment and I'm sharing it with you.
 Tuck in! - Vyshnavi

 What do you love the most about your line of work?

-Costume design is usually around a story, for characters which have life, for people who have a past and a goal within the movie or a drama that is written.
+Costume design is done usually around a story and for characters with life.
+These are characters with a past and a goal within the film or drama.
 That’s the part which fascinates me as it does not entail glamourising a lifeless object.
 It may sometimes require you to make things uglier.
-I find it purposeful, and meaningful.
+I find it purposeful and meaningful.
 It may require restraint many times, to put the right amount of ingredients and not overdo it.
 I find it mindful, and it keeps me fulfilled emotionally because it demands travelling through many experiences, research material and emotions to arrive at a perfect character sketch.
-That is important to me as I need my work to be meaningful.
-Also, I am not under any immediate pressure to sell my art, so the liberty of visualising at freewill is a pleasure.
+Also, I am not under any pressure to sell my art, so the liberty of visualising at freewill is a pleasure.
 Artistically, I can’t complain.
 I have had the opportunity to work with some great minds, and I have had great artistic encounters, but sometimes you have to understand the commerce of film making and stick to basics.
 I feel I am a fairly undefined person artistically.
 I don’t have a very strong artistic angst that gets challenged, so I flow well.
 I am more an experiential sort of a person, so in that sense, the job really suits me.

 But you studied films.
 Not fashion design...